MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-ai-insights.md

 The following considerations and limitations apply to Azure Machine Learning in Power BI Desktop.

-* Models created using the Azure Machine Learning visual interface don't currently support schema generation.
+* Models created by using the Azure Machine Learning visual interface don't currently support schema generation.
 Support is anticipated in subsequent releases.
 * Incremental refresh is supported but can cause performance issues when used on queries with AI insights.
 * Direct Query isn't supported.